 Deborah Rojas is the Founder and Principal of Rojas AP.
 With over fifteen years of work experience, Deborah has amassed an enviable catalog of clients and projects in her mission to improve the quality of life in New York City.
 Her passion for urban planning presented itself early in her career; she completed her Masters in Urban Planning at Hunter College in 2014 and established her firm in 2015.
-Her work explores the intersection between architecture and transportation planning in order to create functional spaces for community living.
-Her vigilance and forward-thinking mindset matched with her ability to consistently meet her client’s needs is unmatched in the industry.
+Her work explores the intersection between architecture and transportation planning to create functional spaces for community living.
+Her vigilance and forward-thinking mindset, matched with her ability to meet her client’s needs, is unmatched in the industry.
 Her desire to serve her community led to her involvement in research projects sponsored by the Federal Transit Authority to improve public participation in transportation planning.
 In 2010 her valiant work was recognized by the Transportation Excellence Awards when a project she was part of received an honorable mention.
 She is a member of the Young Transportation Professionals New York Chapter and part of the American Institute of Certified Planners.

 James Rubin, Ph.D., is a Principal at TransPro Consulting.
 He worked for many years at the MTA NYC Transit including roles as Senior Market Research Manager and Acting Director of Market Research at MTA NYC Transit.
 He is a lifelong transit geek and an expert in transportation planning, travel behavior, transportation and land use, and both qualitative and quantitative research methods.
 He holds a Master of Urban Planning from Hunter College, a Master of Science in Transportation Engineering, and a Ph.D. in City and Regional Planning from the University of California, Berkeley.